Kachielite/orbs8-fe/README.md

-# Subscription Tracker Frontend
+# Bank Notification Reader Frontend

-A privacy-focused subscription discovery and management UI built with React, TypeScript, and Vite.
-Integrates with a NestJS + Postgres backend for authentication, Gmail connection, and subscription insights.
+A privacy-focused bank email notification reader UI built with React, TypeScript, and Vite.
+Integrates with a NestJS + Postgres backend for authentication, Gmail connection, and bank notification insights.

 ---